-To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, we believe that for 2015, all required reports were filed on a timely basis under Section 16(a).
+To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, we believe that for 2016, except for one Form 4 filed by Mr. Mendels after its due date, all required reports were filed on a timely basis under Section 16(a).